wladuardo/UnsplashApp/README.md

 # UnsplashApp
 Test task.
 Creating video from two images, which we get from Unsplash API.
-Ypu can choose effect of transition images on video.
+You can choose effect of transition images on video.
+Only native frameworks.